Oxmel/kodi-pvr-autostop-playback/README.md

 That way, it will regularly check the TV state and will stop any active player if TV is Off.
 Be sure to edit the script according to your own setup.
-Please not that at the moment, this script doesn't handle authentification if you have configured credentials to connect to kodi web api.
+Please note that at the moment, this script doesn't handle authentification if you have configured credentials to connect to kodi web api.
 This feature will be added later.